vspinu/timechange/README.md

  - __`time_add`__,__`time_subtract`__: fast period arithmetic

 When it makes sense functions provide a refined control of what happens in ambiguous situations through `roll_month` and `roll_dst` arguments.

-### Stability

-Package is in beta state.
-API changes are possible.